langmead-lab/recount-pump/projects/allen/README.md

 * Set up `ini` files
     * `db_allen.ini`: database-related settings, modeled on `ini/db.ini` under this directory
     * `s3_aws.ini`: settings for connecting to S3 on AWS, modeled on `ini/s3.ini`
-    * `cluster.ini`: cluster details like which container system to use and which directories to use for inputs, outputs, etc
+    * `cluster-skx.ini`: cluster details like which container system to use and which directories to use for inputs, outputs, etc.  This one is for Stampede 2 Skylake, hence the `-skx` in the name.
-    * `destination.ini`: where to copy results files
+    * `dest_allen.ini`: where to copy results files
     * `queue_aws.ini`: AWS settings for queue

 These are usually all created in the `$HOME/.recount` subdirectory.
 Below I will refer to them as though they are there.